Simple 8

 ↔️ 21.5 km ⬆️742 m

-Simple8 is a leisurely format, where everyone goes at their own pace!
+Simple8 is an un-timed amateur format, where everyone can go at their own pace!

 Practical informations